unocss/unocss/docs/presets/icons.md

 ### Extra Properties

 You can provide the extra CSS properties to control the default behavior of the icons.
-The following is an example of make icons inlined by default:
+The following is an example of making icons inlined by default:

 ```ts
 presetIcons({